 - Holding bimonthly Consciousness Discussion Forums on campus

 An eventual goal of the Center is a graduate level program in Consciousness Studies, both on campus and offered through web-based courses.
 Most importantly, The Center for Consciousness Studies is a forum for original thinking on the nature of our existence.

 The Center is well known for hosting 'The Science of Consciousness,’ (‘TSC’) the world's largest and longest-running interdisciplinary conference addressing fundamental questions regarding consciousness, the brain, reality, and existence.
 Held in Tucson Arizona in even-numbered years, TSC attracts 700 to 800 neuroscientists, philosophers, psychologists, artificial intelligence (AI) proponents, physicists, meditators, altered-state researcher, mystics and interested lay people from all over the world.
 In odd-numbered years the conference has been held in Italy, Denmark (twice), Japan, Sweden (twice), Czech Republic, Hungary, Hong Kong, India, Finland, San Diego and Switzerland.

 CCS also supports original research on consciousness, not only to understand the origins of consciousness, but to advance therapies for mental and cognitive disorders.

-Plenary & Keynote Speaker Videos from previous TSC Conferences (prior to 2020)
+Plenary & Keynote Speaker Videos from previous TSC Conferences -updating

 V i N T a G e Videos